Physical Determination of the Action: Potential of mechanical system

+We will utilize the measurement instrument for analyzing generic e.g. gravitational or nuclear processes (see figure \ref{pic_measurement_and_steering_instrument}).

+In Gedanken we can couple our calorimeter into the solar system and measure the energy and momentum of Mars along its orbit around the Sun.
+When in an elementary particle collision new particle generations develop, we can capture a jet with the calorimeter and measure energy and momentum of separate decay products.

+In figure \ref{pic_measurement_and_steering_instrument} we link the elementary standard process $w_{\mathbf{1}}$, a gravitational $w_{\mathrm{grav}}$ and a nuclear process $w_{\mathrm{QM}}$.
+One can not tell which is basic and which more complex; even the internal structure of a spring is unknown.
+We presuppose solely the initial and final state.
+We pick the compression of a standard spring as elementary building block for our calorimeter because they are congruent and reproducible.
+Then we can measure the other processes $w_{\mathrm{grav}}$ and $w_{\mathrm{QM}}$ with reference process $w_{\mathbf{1}}$.
+That requires \emph{tangible} operations.

+We build our calorimeter model from solely inelastic collisions $w_{\mathbf{1}}$ between standard particles $\circMunit$ (construction outlined in figure \ref{pic_Zusammensetzung_Kalorimeter}) which behave by symmetry and relativity principle in a well-defined way.
+We design the machinery to realize the practical norm for a basic measurement device: allow to count congruent reference units (activated standard springs, impulse carriers, standard bodies).
+We quantify the basic observables energy, momentum and inertial mass.
+From the layout of the standard actions $w_{\mathbf{1}}$ in the model $W_{\mathrm{cal}}$ we obtain a \emph{man-made} derivation for the fundamental equations between these quantities.

-\section{Potential of Mechanical System}
+\section{Potential of mechanical system}

-For the analysis of action $w$ in a closed system $G_1\cup \ldots \cup G_N$ we acknowledge: In a physical system one can never get rid of the interaction between its elements $G_i$.
-Though physicists can do the contrary, they can include additional actions into the system.
-We must analyze the system in the presence of both actions.
-Physicists can \emph{control the process} of action $w$ by a series of interventions.
-They can - temporarily - couple their calorimeter into the system $G_1\cup \ldots \cup G_N$ to prepare the initial state of motion for individual elements and steer an undisturbed interaction: By the controlled association of brief \emph{steering actions} $\mathrm{RB}^{(i)}$ and consecutive segments of undisturbed action $w_i$ physicists can successively steer the interacting system into any direction of the configuration space $\mathcal{C}$ (see figure \ref{pic_Wirkungs-Steuerung_diachrone-Verknuepfung}).
+In a physical system $G_1\cup \ldots \cup G_N$ one can never get rid of the interaction between its elements.
+Though physicists can do the contrary; they can include additional actions into the system.
+One can temporarily couple the calorimeter into a system to stop individual elements and measure the energy and momentum $(E,\mathbf{p})\left[\circMa_{\:\mathbf{v}_a}\right]$.
+The stoping and boosting facilitates a steering action.
+We analyze the system in the presence of both actions.
+Every absorption process changes the initial conditions, prepare the state of motion of individual elements and \emph{steer} an undisturbed interaction: By controlled linkage of external steering interventions $\mathrm{RB}^{(i)}$ and consecutive segments of free intrinsic processes $w_i$ (without steering) physicists can drive the interacting system into any configuration (see figure \ref{pic_Wirkungs-Steuerung_diachrone-Verknuepfung}).
+We will steer the evolution of an intrinsic process $w$ through standardized configurations \{\ref{Kap - KM Dynamics - Potential of Mechanical System - Steering Action}\} and measure the potential energy and momentum gain \{\ref{Kap - KM Dynamics - Potential of Mechanical System - Potential Field}\}.

-\subsection{Steering Action}
+\subsection{Steering action}